Generative AI in Ghent University Education: Impact and Approach

 Read up on how to rethink written assignments in these extensive guidelines.

-Can you ban the use of GenAI for (written) assignments?
 Lecturers can impose a ban on GenAI for on-campus assignments in their course units, provided that this is feasible and realistic.
 For homework assignments, such a ban is neither possible nor desirable to enforce.
 Most importantly, there is no foolproof method to determine whether students have used GenAI tools.
 The current detection tools are unreliable.
-In the event of unauthorised use, Article 78 of the Education and Examination Code shall apply. |

 Online Assessments: Impact?

 Apart from (written) assignments conducted in uncontrolled environments, online wirtten exams also require extra vigilance.
 For on-campus exams, physical supervision is still highly recommended.
 For bring-your-own-device exams, there is no way to guarantee that students will not use GenAI: any student with basic IT skills can find alternative ways to access the internet, even if access to other websites is blocked.
 Holding online exams in computer classrooms using university-owned devices is a safer option thanks to NetSupport School.
-Online off-campus written assessments are challenging to organise and are therefore recommended only for specific target groups.
+Online off-campus written assessments are challenging to organise and are therefore recommended only for specific target groups

 If a student is caught red-handed using GenAI during an (online) exam while this has been explicitly banned, this must be treated as exam fraud, which warrants a disciplinary procedure.